flexiblepower/fpai-documentation/OSGi.md

 OSGi (Open Service Gateway initiative) is a specification for a service platform that enables a dynamic component model in Java.
 This means it is a layer on top of Java, that makes it possible to register and use bundles of modules and services.
 This makes separation of responsibilities easy and allows for separation of the API and it's implementation in compiled packages.

-This page briefly describes all the necessary concepts which are required to start developing for the FPAI.
+This page briefly describes all the necessary concepts which are required to start developing for the EF-Pi.
 There are of course other resources which describe OSGi in much more detail.

-The FPAI runs on top of the Apache Felix OSGi framework.
+The EF-Pi runs on top of the Apache Felix OSGi framework.
 For developing we recommend using the Apache Felix Web Console.
 For development we use Eclipse in combination with Bndtools.

 ## Your workspace
 If you followed the steps in [[Setting up your IDE|SettingUpYourIDE]], you should now have Eclipse with the Bndtools perspective.